 An $A_{\infty}$-category is called \emph{minimal} if $\mu_1=0$.
 Note that unlike general $\cA_\infty$-categories, minimal $\cA_\infty$-categories are also genuine categories if we put $f_1f_2:= \mu(f_1,f_2)$ and forget the higher $\mu$'s.
 This is because in this case $[\mathrm{M_3}]$ becomes the standard associativity identity.

-An \emph{$\cA_\infty$-structure on an ordinary $\Z_2$-graded $\C$-linear category $\cC$} is a set of multiplications $\mu$ that turn $\cC$ into a minimal $\cA_\infty$-category such that as an ordinary category it is identical to the category structure of $\cC$.
+An \emph{$\cA_\infty$-structure on an ordinary $\Z$-graded $\C$-linear category $\cC$} is a set of multiplications $\mu$ that turn $\cC$ into a minimal $\cA_\infty$-category such that as an ordinary category it is identical to the category structure of $\cC$.

-\begin{theorem}[Kadeishvili]\cite{Kadeishvili} Let $\cC$ be an $A_{\infty}$-category and denote by $\H\cC$ the 'category' with the same objects but as hom-spaces the homology of the hom-spaces in $\cC$.
-There is an $\cA_{\infty}$-structure on $\H\cC$ such that there is an object-preserving quasi-isomorphism between $\H\cC$ and $\cC$.
-This $\cA_{\infty}$-structure on $\H\cC$ is unique up to object-preserving $\cA_\infty$-isomorphism. \end{theorem}
+\begin{theorem}[Kadeishvili]\cite{Kadeishvili} Let $\cC$ be an $A_{\infty}$-category and denote by $\H\cC$ the category with the same objects but as hom-spaces the homology of the hom-spaces in $\cC$.
+There is an $\cA_{\infty}$-structure on $\H\cC$ and an object-preserving quasi-isomorphism between $\H\cC$ and $\cC$.
+This $\cA_{\infty}$-structure on $\H\cC$ is unique up to object-preserving $\cA_\infty$-isomorphisms. \end{theorem}

 How do we construct this new $\cA_{\infty}$-structure?
 In order to do this we use a graphical method from \cite{Konsoib1}.
 Set $d=\mu_1$ and for each $\Hom_{\cC}(X,Y)$ choose a map $h$ of degree $-1$ on $A$ such that